luchagomez/cashier/Readme.md

 ***TEST 16***

-*DESCRIPTION*: Verify the quantity of prodcuts and total price when no items are added in the cart.
+*DESCRIPTION*: Verify the number of products, the rule applied, and total price when no items are added in the cart.

 *EXPECTED RESULT*:
  - Quantity and total should be 0.

 ***TEST 17***

-*DESCRIPTION*: Verify the quantity of products and total price when an item without rule is added to the cart (EGT1).
+*DESCRIPTION*: Verify the number of products, the rule applied, and total price when an item without rule is added to the cart (EGT1).

 *EXPECTED RESULT*:
  - 1 item should be added to the cart.